 The Memphyno setup is equipped with two layers of scintillators allowing the identification of cosmic muons crossing the water tank where the tested prototype sits.
 Initial tests have already started using a first mPMT prototype from Italy currently installed and taking data in water in the Memphyno setup.
-More mPMTs prototypes, including a Japanese-Canadian prototype developed by Mark Hartz and his team at IPMU, are expected to be produced over the next couple of years, and this facility will be of great use for a first in-situ characterization of their performances, while using the SU "Emergence" grant recently awarded to develop more detailed characterization capabilities.
+More mPMTs prototypes are expected to be produced over the next couple of years, and this facility will be of great use for a first in-situ characterization of their performances, while using the SU "Emergence" grant recently awarded to develop more detailed characterization capabilities.

 The second year of the PhD program will thus be dedicated to the underwater tests of the mPMT prototypes currently under development using the Memphyno setup at APC.
-The results obtained with these tests could allow the student to further study the impact of the mPMT on the low-energy physics accessible for the HK detector and then to develop appropriate reconstruction algorithms using Machine Learning techniques.
+The results obtained with these tests could allow the student to further study the impact of the mPMT on the low-energy physics accessible for the HK detector and further develop appropriate reconstruction algorithms using Machine Learning techniques